 You discuss and determine how to make your own requirements process as effective and efficient as possible.
-This involves incorporating your own organisational processes into the requirements activity.
-You build a demonstration of how you will use what you have learned when your return to your own workplace.
+This involves incorporating your own organisational processes into the requirements activities.
+You build a demonstration of how you will use what you have learned when you return to your own workplace.

 “The course is grounded in the real world of requirements elicitation.
 It measures excellently.” — John Purssey, ProQual Consulting.

-We want you to be able to use this right away.
-Each of the teaching chapters is reinforced with a workshop where you apply the concepts presented in the seminar.
-You work in a small team to scope the problem space and then discover, specify and evaluate requirements for the solution.
+We want you to use this right away.
+Each of the key teaching chapters is reinforced with a workshop where you apply the concepts presented in the seminar.
+Participants work in teams to discover, specify and evaluate requirements for a significant system by: